Over 1000 families given 21 days to vacate Entebbe wetland or face eviction by NEMA - Nile Post

 The 1000 hectare wetland has seen almost a quarter of it occupied by at least 5000 people.

-Other wetlands that have been degraded in Entebbe include Mabamba, Nambigirwa, Lutembe and Nagadya.
+Other wetlands that have been degraded in Entebbe include Mabamba, Nambigirwa, Lutembe, and Nagadya.

 Discussion about this post